-The amendment expands the criteria for designating a State Enterprise Zone to allow blighted areas designated under the Georgia Urban Redevelopment Law (§ 36-61-2) as one of five eligible criteria (poverty, unemployment, general distress, underdevelopment and blight) for designation.
-In Zones established through local ordinance, an eligible business that makes a qualified capital investment and employs five (5) or more employees can qualify for local property tax abatements and relief from local business fees and regulations.
+The State Enterprise Zone Statute allows underdeveloped or blighted areas that meet three of five criteria (poverty, unemployment, general distress, underdevelopment and blight) for designation.
+In Enterprise Zones established through local ordinance, an eligible business that makes a qualified capital investment and employs five (5) or more employees can qualify for local property tax abatements and relief from local business fees and regulations.